otavioa/market-financial-ratios/README.md

 To get started with the application, follow these steps:

 1. **Prepare the Environment:**
-  - Install Java 17 or later.
+  - Install Java 22 or later.
-  - Configure your IDE with [Lombok](https://projectlombok.org/).
   - Set up a MongoDB instance for the application.

 2. **Clone the Repository:**